 Swissquote (a member of LeapRate’s Approved List of Forex brokerage firms) announced today its results for the fourth quarter of 2011.
 In line with a general slowdown we have seen in Forex volumes, Swissquote’s eFX volumes were also down slightly, to CHF 34 billion (or about $37 billion) per month, down from $41 billion in the previous quarter.
 Swissquote did see an increase in the number of Forex accounts, to 10,766 (from 10,464 in Q3), but a decline in client FX assets to CHF 122.5 million, down from CHF 130.4 million in Q3.

-Overall, Swissquote had a great 2011, earning more than CHF 31 million ($34 million) in net profit, up nearly 50% from 2010.
-Swissquote also more than doubled its overall FX volumes as compared to 2010.
+Overall, Swissquote had a great 2011, earning more than CHF 31 million ($34 million) in net profit, and more than doubling its overall FX volumes as compared to 2010.